Lindsay Windows Prices 2026

 Julie - Homeowner - from 2019

 My final quote was for Lindsay Lexington brand window.
-All triple pane, (except the largest picture window double pane), triple glazed LoE 366, Argon filled and either the Air Leakage or U-factor of 0.17.
+All triple pane windows, (except the largest picture window double pane), triple glazed LoE 366, Argon filled and either the Air Leakage or U-factor of 0.17.
 The quoted price is $17,200.
+This is for 15 Double Hung and 2 Picture Windows.

 Lindsay Pinnacle Windows Costs

 Here is the dilemma, upstairs windows.
-All double hung aluminum wrapped with Larson storms.
+All double hung aluminum wrapped with Larson storm windows.
 We have energy saver inserts on the inside (very cool, see their website) first year with them and they did help the frost on the inside sash.
 Since we moved in 32 years ago all the second story windows in the winter are wet and when really cold, thick with frost.
 We discovered the 2 north side edges are rotted under the wrap.
 We have had 2 quotes from 2 companies so far:

-First company came in with inserts, said it's better to leave the frame intact repair what is rotted and replace with inserts, they quoted for 9 double hung:
+First company came in with inserts, said it's better to leave the frame intact repair what is rotted and replace with inserts, they quoted for 9 double hung.
+Both vinyl with added cost of 85.00 per hour to replace rotting.

-Lindsay Pinnacle 9,600
+Lindsay Pinnacle $9,600

-Unlimited 7,900
+Unlimited $7,900

 Tom and Michele - Homeowner - from 2017